Plain old telephone service

-Plain old telephone service (POTS), or plain ordinary telephone system, is a retronym for voice-grade telephone service employing analog signal transmission over copper loops.
-POTS was the standard service offering from telephone companies from 1876 until 1988 in the United States when the Integrated Services Digital Network (ISDN) Basic Rate Interface (BRI) was introduced, followed by cellular telephone systems, and voice over IP (VoIP).
-POTS remains the basic form of residential and small business service connection to the telephone network in many parts of the world.
-The term reflects the technology that has been available since the introduction of the public telephone system in the late 19th century, in a form mostly unchanged despite the introduction of Touch-Tone dialing, electronic telephone exchanges and fiber-optic communication into the public switched telephone network (PSTN).
+Publicly offered telephone service (POTS) or Plain old telephone service is basic voice-grade telephone service.
+Historically, POTS has been delivered by analog signal transmission over copper loops, but the term also describes backward-compatible analog connections offered by digital telephone systems.

+Copper loop POTS was the standard service offering from telephone companies in the United States from 1876 until 1988, when the Integrated Services Digital Network (ISDN) Basic Rate Interface (BRI) was introduced, followed by the development of cellular telephone systems and voice over internet protocol (VoIP).

+Despite the advent of these technologies, copper loop POTS remains a basic form of residential and small business connection to the telephone network in many parts of the world.
+The term encapsulates a technology that has been available since the introduction of the public telephone system in the late 19th century, remaining largely unchanged despite the introduction of innovations such as Touch-Tone dialing, electronic telephone exchanges and fiber-optic communication into the public switched telephone network (PSTN).

 Characteristics

-POTS is characterized by several aspects:
+Modern, automated POTS is characterized by several aspects: